naileditinmypjs/eatballs/README.md

-# try to take over world
+# take over all you can eat taco bar